edgonzalez-9/Rainforest/README.md

 # Rainforest

 Rainforest is your one stop shop for online shopping.
 With a vast selection of products, detailed descriptions, customer certified reviews, and an intuitive shopping experience, Rainforest will make you wonder why you ever shopped anywhere else.

+I will be following a tutorial I found online to do this.